NTechV/AdvancedProject/README.md

 To compile:

-First open git and enter the command (no double quotes) "git clone https://www.github.com//NTechV/AdvancedProject".
+First open git and enter the command (no period): git clone https://www.github.com//NTechV/AdvancedProject .

 Open Visual Studoi 2022 and open AdvancedProject.sln where you cloned it.
 Finally, press the local windows debugger button.